 Economic and political uncertainty dominated the global news headlines in 2016 and uncertainty looks set to continue this year.
-If you are fortunate enough to receive a 13th cheque or bonus, should you save it or spend it?
+If you are fortunate enough to receive a 13th cheque or bonus, should you save it, spend it or consider investing your bonus?

 While many of us have long-term dreams and goals, we tend to be shortsighted when it comes to the actions needed to achieve them.
 This becomes quite evident in our financial decision-making.